Grades 9-12

 Texas Essential Knowledge and Skills for Science Connections

-CHEM.11B: describe the law of conservation of energy and the processes of heat transfer in terms of calorimetry
+CHEM.11.B: Describe the law of conservation of energy and the processes of heat transfer in terms of calorimetry.

 Virginia Science Standards of Learning Connections